Farama-Foundation/PettingZoo/docs/tutorials/sb3/connect_four.md

     This wrapper assumes that the action space and observation space is the same for each agent, this assumption may not hold for custom environments.
 ```

-After training and evaluation, this script will launch a demo game using human rendering.
-Trained models are saved and loaded from disk (see SB3's [documentation](https://stable-baselines3.readthedocs.io/en/master/guide/save_format.html) for more information).

 ## Environment Setup